 Associate Professor of Medical Education and Administration

-Kim Petrie, Ph.D., launched the BRET Office of Career Development for biomedical sciences graduate students and postdoctoral fellows in 2005 and is currently the Director.
-Dr. Petrie is also an Assistant Professor of Medical Administration with the Vanderbilt University School of Medicine.
-Dr. Petrie provides individual career advising appointments, develops career and professional development programs and workshops, develops relationships with alumni and employers, and partners with the outcomes team to understand the career trajectories of graduate students and postdoctoral fellows.
+Kim Petrie, Ph.D., launched the BRET Office of Career Development for biomedical sciences graduate students and postdoctoral fellows in 2005 and is currently Associate Professor of Medical Administration with the Vanderbilt University School of Medicine.
+Dr. Petrie develops career and professional development programs, fosters relationships with alumni and employers, and partners with the outcomes team to understand the career trajectories of graduate students and postdoctoral fellows.

 Dr. Petrie received a BA in Biology from Lawrence University and her Ph.D. in Pharmacology from Vanderbilt University.
-Dr. Petrie is a member of the Graduate Career Consortium and the faculty advisor for the Vanderbilt University Advanced Degree Consulting Club.
+Dr. Petrie is a member of the Graduate Career Consortium and the AAMC GREAT group.

 In her role as a project manager, Jan Varadarajan, Ph.D., supports the analysis, interpretation and visualization of the outcomes data from Vanderbilt’s biomedical research training programs for the Ph.D. students.
 Additionally, she is responsible for the evaluation of the first year Ph.D. umbrella program.

 Dr. Varadarajan earned her M.Sc.
 (Hons.) degree in Biological Sciences from Birla Institute of Technology and Science in India, her M.A. in Microbiology from the University of Texas at Austin in Texas, and her Ph.D. in Molecular biology from Purdue University in Indiana.

 Lindsay Meyers is currently the Director of Operations within the Office for Biomedical Research Education and Training (BRET).
 She is responsible for various strategic and operational initiatives within this office, including supporting the development of the Outcomes Database for alumni records and the maintenance of the Trainee Database for active students.
 With over seventeen years of experience in the BRET office, she brings a wealth of institutional knowledge and operational strategy to each project.

 Ms. Meyers received a B.S. degree from Davidson College in Mathematics and a M.Div. from Vanderbilt University.